Social media / May 21, 2024

 #3: Have honest conversations

-Dove recently launched a campaign called #NoLikesNeeded to teach kids that the only “like” that counts is their own.
+Dove’s #NoLikesNeeded campaign teaches kids that the only “like” that counts is their own.
 Campaigns like this are great conversation starters about what we see online and how it makes us feel.
-Explain the importance of having a critical eye and healthy scepticism on social.
+Explain the importance of having a critical eye and healthy scepticism on social media.
 View the unrealistic images together and talk about how they are created and why.
-And then find positive role models who are revered for their strength, intelligence or abilities rather than just looks.
+Talk about AI influencers who aren’t even real and strategies for how to spot them!
+And then find positive role models who are not only real humans, but are revered for their strength, intelligence or abilities rather than just looks and/or entertaining content.

 Tags: